MedKGent: A Large Language Model Agent Framework for Constructing Temporally Evolving Medical Knowledge Graph: Introduction

+LLMs, exemplified by GPT-4 \cite{openai2023gpt4}, have recently emerged as a compelling alternative for KG construction \cite{ye2024construction,bai2025construction,yang2025graphusion,gilbert2024augmented,zhu2024llms,lairgi2024itext2kg,zhang2024extract,ningurbankgent,han2024pive,chen2024sac}.
+Pretrained on large-scale, heterogeneous corpora, LLMs support flexible, zero-shot information extraction with minimal supervision and can accommodate emerging relation types through prompt engineering without fixed schemas or retraining \cite{ding2024automated,dong2024survey}.
+In the biomedical and health domains, recent studies have explored LLM-based or LLM-assisted KG construction for literature-grounded disease analysis and downstream applications \cite{ying2024cortex}, including dynamic Alzheimer's disease graphs for QA \cite{li2024dalk}, ontology-assisted rare disease KGs \cite{cao2024automatic}, and ADHD-focused graph modeling \cite{otal2024new}.
+These studies reflect a rapidly developing field in which LLMs are increasingly used to reduce manual schema engineering and support flexible biomedical relation extraction.
+However, existing systems are often designed for specific diseases or task settings, and therefore do not fully address the need for a comprehensive, continuously updatable medical KG that captures how evidence accumulates, evolves, and conflicts over time.

-Despite their advantages, current LLM-based approaches to KG construction frequently treat medical literature as a static corpus---extracting relational triples from all documents simultaneously and aggregating them without regard for temporal context.
-This often involves taking the union of extracted entities and relations, without considering the specific timeframes in which the knowledge first appeared.
-As a result, these methods fail to capture the evolving nature of medical knowledge, wherein new evidence may refine, contradict, or reinforce previous findings.
-In the absence of temporal modeling, such dynamics are effectively lost.
-Furthermore, most existing approaches lack mechanisms for assigning confidence scores to extracted knowledge \cite{gu2024probabilistic}, thereby limiting their ability to resolve contradictions or reinforce reliably recurrent information.
-Without modeling temporal progression or epistemic uncertainty, current methods fall short of generating coherent, trustworthy, and dynamically evolving representations of biomedical knowledge.
+Moreover, most existing LLM-based KG construction methods treat medical literature as a static corpus, aggregating extracted relations without explicit consideration of temporal provenance.
+Such approaches obscure the inherently dynamic nature of medical knowledge, in which new evidence may refine, contradict, or reinforce prior findings.
+In addition, confidence estimation is rarely incorporated \cite{gu2024probabilistic}, limiting the ability to resolve inconsistencies or prioritize robust, repeatedly supported knowledge.
+Without modeling temporal progression or epistemic uncertainty, current methods fall short of producing coherent, trustworthy, and dynamically evolving representations of biomedical knowledge.